artem-dementiev/dbbest.com.task/README.md

 # dbbest.com.task
-Dijkstra algorithm and DB H2.
+Main algorithm and DB H2.

 ### Java application must answers the following questions:
 1) Does the route between two points (id-A and id-B) exist?